 June 30, 2014

 (USD in thousands) Actual (unaudited) Pro Forma (as adjusted)(1)

-Cash and cash equivalents(2) 244
+Cash and cash equivalents(2) 244 219,771

-Share capital 314
+Share capital 314 790

-Share premium 58,084
+Share premium 58,084 281,088

-Foreign currency translation reserve (1,319)
+Foreign currency translation reserve (1,319) (1,319)

-Accumulated deficit (58,889)
+Accumulated deficit (58,889) (62,842)

-Total shareholders' deficit (1,810)
+Total shareholders' equity (deficit) (1,810) 217,717

-Total capitalization (1,810)
+Total capitalization (deficit) (1,810) 217,717

-- (1) Each \$1.00 increase (decrease) in the offering price of the ADSs would increase (decrease) our cash and cash equivalents, total shareholders' equity and total capitalization by \$.
-The pro forma amounts do not include the effect of a nonrecurring preferential share issuance that will be distributed immediately prior to the closing of this offering to the Class B shareholders, resulting from the issuance of Class A bonus shares required by the Framework Agreement, as described under "Related Party Transactions-Framework Agreement."
-The preferential share issuance is estimated to be valued at approximately \$ million (based on the mid-point of the price range disclosed on the cover of this Prospectus) and when issued will increase the loss available to the holders of our ADSs by an equal amount and, therefore, have a negative effect on the loss per share available to such ADS holders.
-The actual preferential share issuance will vary in the event the actual offering price is different from the mid-point of the price range disclosed on the cover of this Prospectus used and such difference could be material. - (2) Cash and cash equivalents are not a component of capitalization but are included here for the convenience of prospective investors in seeing the effects of this offering on the Company's cash position.
+- (1) The proforma amounts do not include the effect of a nonrecurring preferential share issuance that was distributed to the Class B shareholders, resulting from the issuance of Class A bonus shares required by the Framework Agreement, as described under "Related Party Transactions-Framework Agreement."
+The preferential share issuance is valued at approximately \$42.8 million (based on the initial public offering price of \$21.00 per ADS) and when issued, increased the loss available to the holders of our ADSs by an equal amount and, therefore, had a negative effect on the loss per share available to such ADS holders. - (2) Cash and cash equivalents are not a component of capitalization but are included here for the convenience of prospective investors in seeing the effects of this offering on the Company's cash position.